1/23/2024

 Every couple of years some Palestinians rise up from squalor in a futile attempt to stop the oppression by this regional juggernaut.
 This only serves as a pretext for Israel to further destroy their infrastructure and colonize more of their land.

 As a rule anyone criticizing Israel, even when it’s constructive, has been labeled anti-Semitic, but in the wake of the Hamas attack this has taken on disturbing proportions.
-American democracy appears to have been high-jacked and in its place a climate of McCarthyism has crept upon us.
+American democracy appears to have been hijacked and in its place a climate of McCarthyism has crept upon us.
 These sophisticated, dark forces, abetted by U.S. politicians, have managed to intimidate or bamboozle the entire nation, at least on the surface, and consequently stifled any semblance of balanced debate while a genocide unfolds.

 Trucks displaying the faces of some of these students appeared near the Harvard and Columbia campuses.
 In New York City the photos were accompanied by the words “Columbia’s biggest antisemites,” the New York Times reported.
 According to some protestors, the Columbia photographs were taken from a secure, private student portal.
 In the wake of such reprisals numerous Harvard students backtracked from their heartfelt beliefs.
 Palestinian-American conventions and conferences scheduled before the Hamas attack are being outlawed, moved, or cancelled due to coercion.